Top-of-the-funnel content: the importance of prioritizing your content strategy

 • He’s got traffic, but it’s not driving conversions.

-• He didn’t invest anything in BOFU content, so people typing “time tracking software” in Google search can’t see his website.
+• He didn’t invest anything in BOFU content, so people typing “time tracking software” in Google can’t see his website.
 That’s lost traffic that could have turned into conversions.

 • He’s burnt his entire budget on TOFU content that doesn’t drive conversions.
 So, now he has no budget left to invest in BOFU content that does.